 Cleveland High Tunnel Initiative

-The NRCS Urban Conservationist in the Cleveland area manages the EQIP contracts and helps successful applicants work through the contract process.
-The Federal Government considers the high tunnel payment as part of the contract holder’s annual household income.
+The NRCS Urban Conservationist in the Cleveland area manages the EQIP High Tunnel contracts and helps applicants work through the contract process.
 Non-profit organizations can also apply for high tunnels if they grow food.
+The Federal Government considers the EQIP high tunnel payment as part of the contract holder’s annual household income.

-To schedule an appointment, contact the Natural Resources Conservation Service office located in the USDA Service Center at 6100 West Canal Road, Valley View, Ohio, 44125, or call 216-524-6580.
+To schedule an appointment with the Urban Conservationist, contact the Natural Resources Conservation Service office located in the USDA Service Center, Genesis Building, 6000 Lombardo Center, Suite 110, Seven Hills, Ohio 44131 or call 216-503-9230 extension 9283.

 Learn more about the Cleveland High Tunnel Initiative, in this printable Factsheet.